AliceO2Group/Monitoring/README.md

 + process name

 ### Calculating derived metrics
 The module can calculate derived metrics.
-To do so, use `addDerivedMetric(std::string name, DerivedMetricMode mode)` with one of two available modes:
+To do so, use optional `DerivedMetricMode mode` parameter of `send` method:
++ `DerivedMetricMode::NONE` - no action,
-+ `DerivedMetricMode::RATE` - rate between two following metrics;
++ `DerivedMetricMode::RATE` - rate between two following metrics,
-+ `DerivedMetricMode::AVERAGE` - average value of all metrics stored in cache;
++ `DerivedMetricMode::AVERAGE` - average value of all metrics stored in cache.

 Derived metrics are generated each time as new value is passed to the module.
 Their names are suffixed with derived mode name.

-### Monitoring process
+### Process monitoring
 Currently process monitoring is supported only on Linux.
 To enable it use:
 ```cpp
 enableProcessMonitoring([interval in seconds]);